Skip to cookie consent Skip to main content

 • Praying silently to prevent a feared event from happening

 OCD can start in childhood or early adulthood.
-Most people who will have the disorder develop it by around age 25.
-It's usually a chronic disorder, and it can be managed with treatment.
+Most people who have the disorder develop it by around age 25.
+It's usually a chronic disorder, and you manage it with treatment.

 We don't know for sure what causes OCD, but your family history, psychology, environment, and the way your body works could all play a role.
 Personality traits like perfectionism may put a person at risk of developing OCD.
 Stressful life events and psychological trauma may also play a role.